bholloway/rxjs-operators/readme.md

 ### `operator.toObservable(Subclass) : Observable`

 Transform the current Observable to an Observable with a different class implementation.
+Where it is already of the same `constructor` then the current instance is returned unchanged.

 * **@param** `Subclass : Class` A subclass of `Observable` to cast the observable to
 * **@returns** `:Observable` An instance of the given class